Meet David Perry:

 A few years ago, I had the opportunity to take a step back and think about how I wanted to spend the next phase of my career.
 Over the previous 2-3 years, I had developed an interest in food — how are we going to produce enough, how can we do it sustainably, and how can we help people make food choices that are better for their long term health?
 I decided to focus on addressing these big questions.

-David is focused on various angles of consumer health including: producing more nutritious, traceable food at Indigo, treating and reversing metabolic disease based on how people eat at Better Therapeutics, and using naturally occurring microbes to prevent and treat disease at Evelo.
+David is focused on various angles of consumer health including: producing more nutritious, traceable food; and treating and reversing metabolic disease based on how people eat at Better Therapeutics.

 David Perry was raised on his family's farm in rural Arkansas.
 He holds a BS from the University of Tulsa and an MBA from Harvard Business School.
 He also attended the United States Air Force Academy.